ydb-platform/ydb/ydb/docs/en/core/recipes/ydb-cli/benchmarks.md

 {{ ydb-cli }} workload tpcds --path tpcds/s1 import generator --scale 1
 ```

-## Testing
+## Testing {#testing}

-The testing itself is performed by the `run` command.
-Its behavior is almost the same for different benchmarks, although some differences are still present.
+The performance testing is performed using the `run` command.
+Its behavior is mostly the same across different benchmarks, though some differences do exist.

 Examples: